CITS4419 Mobile and Wireless Computing

 - Students are able to (1) work in teams and contribute to complex software projects related to wireless networks; (2) write technical reports and documentation for complex computer programs; (3) demonstrate critical thinking and information literacy (e.g. design and implement complex programs using the information discussed in the lectures); (4) effectively utilise interpersonal skills (e.g. listening attentively and communicating with team members for implementing a software project related to wireless networks); (5) practise enquiry-based thinking relevant to the discipline (e.g. understanding the technical details of wireless communication systems like Bluetooth and Wireless LAN and relating this understanding to wireless platforms provided by different commodity Wi-Fi devices); (6) apply problem-solving and logical thinking skills to mobile and wireless computing; (7) write complex computer programs for implementing wireless communication protocols; (8) analyse the implementation of different wireless communication protocols implemented in the MAC and network layers of the OSI protocol stack; and (9) design and implement complex applications that use wireless technologies for communication.

-- Indicative assessments in this unit are as follows: (1) two programming assignments; (2) a written essay; and (3) a team project.
+- Indicative assessments in this unit are as follows: (1) group project; (2) written essay; and (3) final examination.
 Further information is available in the unit outline.

 obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student